The Compass Product Highlights

 Insurance Policy Document Example

 This is an example of an insurance policy.
-In the state of New York exchange policies are underwritten by UnitedHealthcare of New York, Inc..
+Please use this information only as a general reference for plan coverage.
+Once you're a member, you'll receive your insurance policy in your welcome packet.
+In the state of New York exchange health plans are covered by UnitedHealthcare of New York, Inc.

 Summary of Benefits and Coverage Documents (SBCs)

-Health plans offered through the Marketplaces “exchanges” are grouped into four “metal” levels: Bronze, Silver, Gold and Platinum.
+Health plans offered through the Marketplaces “exchanges” are grouped into “metal” levels such as Bronze, Silver and Gold.

 Plan levels differ by how much you pay each month for the premium and for out-of-pocket costs for medical care.
 Some plans may cost less each month but require you to pay more out-of-pocket when you receive care.
 Other plans may cost more each month but require you to pay less out-of-pocket when you receive care.